 The Value Of Staying In Your Lane

-Today’s marketing lesson comes courtesy of your nearby grocery store, whether it’s part of a major network of stores like Kroger or a hometown store that fees like part of your community.
+Today’s marketing lesson comes courtesy of your nearby grocery store, whether it’s part of a major network of stores like Kroger or a hometown store that feels like part of your community.
 The former is ubiquitous in the U.S., but the latter is more of a rarity – unless you live in region like Florida, Texas, Western New York, and other pockets of this country where independent grocers have made their presence known.

 What do grocery stores have to do with broadcast radio?
 Indie operators like H-E-B are proving you don’t have to be part of a giant conglomerate in order to carve out a success.